 The intention is that the expiry date on the "Permission to Teach" will now be the expiry of the applicant's First Aid certificate. (adopted late 2022)

-Assuming permission is granted the Principal will retain Form P-2 and will issue an appropriate permission on form P-3 format directly to the Club Leader for them to pass on to the applicant.
-At the same time the Principal will arrange for details of this permission to be published on the Aikikai website.
+Assuming permission is granted the Head of Association will retain Form P-2 and will issue an appropriate permission on form P-3 format directly to applicant and the Club Leader by email.
+At the same time the Head of Association will arrange for details of this permission to be published on the Aikikai website and tell the BAB Membership Secretary of this new permission so the blue slip will show "Instructor and Student".
 Where no DBS check has been made the entry will show permission is restricted to coaching "Adults only"

 Is a DBS check required?